 Q. Immersion Heater - My Immersion Heater keeps tripping out and I have to press the reset button to restart it.

-A. The ambient temperature in the surrounding area of the Immersion Heater is too great.
-The airing cupboard door needs to have ventilation at the bottom to draw cooler air in and the roof or ceiling above the cylinder, needs to be ventilated into the loft area above to take the hot air away.
-This should solve the issue.
+1) The ambient temperature in the surrounding area of the immersion heater is to high.
+The airing cupboard door needs to have ventilation at the bottom to draw cooler air in and the roof or ceiling above the cylinder needs to be ventilated to take the hot air away.

 Q. Immersion Heater - Why is the new side mounted element I fitted making a boiling / bubbling noise?

 A. Possibly because the element is not the same model as the one that was removed.
 Try fitting a 14" element with a Double Bend.